 If you’re worried about vegan dog food ingredients, then you may decide to make your own vegan dog food.
 Do be aware that some foods are harmful to dogs and should be avoided at all costs.

 Here are some of the nutritional aspects you need to consider for your dog’s vegan diet:

-It’s not just the amount of protein that you need to take into consideration for your dog’s diet, but also the amino acids which are the essential aspects that makeup protein.
+It’s not just the amount of protein that you need to take into consideration for your dog’s diet.
+It’s also the amino acids which are the essential aspects that make up protein.

 You may never have realized, but there are in fact 23 amino acids that dogs need; 10 of which are essential while the other 13 are necessary but can be taken from the essential 10.

 The good news is that the essential acids are contained within most vegan dog foods, however, they aren’t as readily available as human food which is an aspect to take into consideration.
 This may mean having to shop around online at specialist vegan dog food companies to find the most suitable products.

 There are now many companies where you can purchase the best vegan dog food, for your pooch.
 Some of the most popular online include veggiepets.com and ethicalpets.com, however, you can also take a quick scan across Amazon to see the different vegan dog food brands which are available.